The Liberties, Dublin: Education

-NCAD controversy
+The National College of Art and Design (NCAD) is based on Thomas Street.
+In 2006 a suggestion that it be moved to UCD provoked controversy with locals and students and was rejected via a resolution.
+In September 2008, after a number of years of restorative work, the old Thomas Street Fire Station adjacent to the college was unveiled as a new wing of the existing campus.

-In 2006 it was suggested that the National College of Art and Design on Thomas Street be moved to UCD.
-This provoked controversy with locals and students alike being against such a move.
-However NCAD passed a resolution that the college would remain.
-In September 2008, after many years of restorative work, the old Thomas Street Fire Station which is adjacent to the college was unveiled as a new wing of the existing campus.
+Other institutions in the area include the British and Irish Modern Music Institute (Francis Street) and Liberties College.